HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 attentions of foxes.
 In February 1974, for example, a trial electric

-fence was erected along a leading edge of the nesting Sandwich tern
+fence was erected along a leading edge of the nesting sandwich tern

 National Nature Reserve in Aberdeen (Scotland).
 Even though foxes were